iansedano/creator-docs/docs/updates.md

-# CodingNomads Platform Updates
+# CodingNomads Branding Resource

-## Synchronizing Styling
+Central place to refer to for branding information.

+To keep our message clear and easy to communicate, we want:

-We want a **unified style** across all courses on the whole site.
+- **Unified Style:** Our visual offerings should look the same across all courses on the whole platform and additional web presence
+- **Centralized Design:** We want to keep as much of the styling in one central style sheet
-It is helpful to **centralize** the design as much as possible and allow it to **remain adaptable** without having to dig into every course's code separately.
+- **Adaptable Styling:** By centralizing the desing, it allows us to make style related updates that are reflected across all our offerings without having to e.g. dig into every course's code separately

-With this in mind I did some research and have a few updates to report:

-### Colors
+## Colors

 <div style="display: flex; justify-content: space-between;">